Jiahao-Ma/VFA/README.md

-# Multiview Orthographic Feature Transformation for 3D Object Detection
+# Voxelized 3D Feature Aggregation for Multiview Detection
- Multiview 3D object detection on MultiviewC dataset through moft3d.
+ Multiview 3D object detection on MultiviewC dataset through VFA.

 ## Introduction
 We propose a novel method, MOFT3D, for multiview 3D object detection and MultiviewC, a synthetic dataset, for multi-view detection in occlusion scenarios.